-One of my favorite winter comfort foods is French Onion Soup.
-I learned how to make it years ago using a recipe I found from a magazine (which I have since misplaced, so sad!).
+One of my favorite winter comfort foods is soup.
+I learned how to make my first french onion soup recipe years ago using a recipe I found from a magazine (which I have since misplaced, so sad!).
 It took me a few times and putting my memory to the test to recreate it.
 The soup was so delicious it inspired me to make these beef sliders.

 We had a few friends over to watch football and these burgers blew them away.
 They liked that they were a step up from the traditional “game day” food of buffalo chicken or potato skins.
 After explaining how easy they were to make it was an even bigger shock!